Kivistö (Seinäjoki)

 Kivistö is a district of Seinäjoki, Finland.
 It is located about three kilometers to the southeast from the city center.
-The population of Kivistö was 3 129 in 2012.
+The population of Kivistö was 3,069 in 2022.
 The western Kivistö is a part of the Kantakaupunki ward and the eastern Kivistö is a part of the Kasperi ward.
-The district has several services such as a school, a convenience store and a pub.
+Local services include a school, a convenience store and a pub.